RobertARandolph/AdmiralBumbleBee.com/_posts/2020-05-08-Waveform-11-Pro.md

     * **Repeat** - It repeats the chord at a given interval (clock) using a pattern.
 New patterns can be made (then saved) in [Note Repeater](#note-repeater) then used in Chord Companion (cool! however you must re-open Chord Companion to see newly saved patterns).
     * **Random** - A randomizer that can control the parameters/position of either/both the Arp and Repeat sections.
 * **Bottom Panel**
     * **A/B/C/D** - 4 layouts of the center 16 pads.
-Note - No two pads can correspond to the same key, even across pad layouts.
+Note - No two pads can correspond to the same note, even across pad layouts (A/B/C/D).
     * **MIDI Icon** - This starts at the first pad and assigns the pad's trigger MIDI Note to the input.
 After assigning the pad it blinks a few times and automatically waits for input for the next pad.
 The "current" pad in this mode can be set with a click.
     * **Mixer Icon** (????) - This allows you to save/recall pad layouts.
 No idea why it's the icon used elsewhere to indicate "Mixer".
     * **Follow host key** - This is a perplexing option.
 Waveform supports key changes in the tempo track, so this will automatically change the tonic relative to _all chords_.
 Since the current key depends on the tempo track, the chord companion will change _depending on where your play cursor is_ if you have key changes!
 This confused me for 30 minutes when I was trying to work out an idea and the pitches were all wrong...
 I had accidentally clicked the wrong part of the timeline.
 (Alternative: turn off "Follow host key" when you want to freely experiment).